Malaga, the 2nd best city for telecommuting

 "Most of the city's co-working spaces operate at close to 100 percent occupancy, which confirms that Dubai is the number one destination for executive nomads," says Pillai.

 Dubai scores highly for both types of connectivity.
 Dubai International, the main airport, is the busiest international airport in the world.
-Meanwhile, Dubai's investments in its digital infrastructure - the UAE now has the fastest mobile internet speeds in the world - these high scores have elevated the emirate to the top spot for executive nomads.
+Meanwhile, Dubai's investments in its digital infrastructure - the UAE now has the fastest mobile internet speeds in the world - have elevated the emirate to the top spot for executive nomads.

 MALAGA – THE SECOND BEST CITY

-You can read about Google's new cyber security center here
+You can read about Google's new cybersecurity center here

 He adds that there is also a shortage of high-quality office space and co-working spaces.
-"We didn't build enough to meet the demand".
+"We didn't build enough to meet the demand."

 MIAMI - THIRD BEST CITY

-The fine line of sunshine, low taxes and wonderful beaches has long made Miami one of the most popular destinations for Americans looking for a better quality of life.
+The fine line of sunshine, low taxes, and wonderful beaches has long made Miami one of the most popular destinations for Americans looking for a better quality of life.
 The current influx of executive nomads includes emigrants from financial firms in New York and Chicago.

 "This affluent demographic has driven demand for luxury real estate to an all-time high, making it more challenging for families moving here to find the best private schools," says Cyril Bijaoui, a broker partner at Corcoran.